ritesh355/Devops-journal/day4.md

-# 🔐 Day 4 – Linux User and Group Management
+# 🚀 Day 4 of My DevOps Journey :  Linux User and Group Management

 Today, I focused on mastering **Linux user and group management**, a critical skill for DevOps to secure systems and enable team collaboration.